pierre-HUGUES-emse/MAP/README.md

   - `METHOD_instance.xml` contains the solution found by the method on this instance.
 You can find the solution cost and the values assigned to each variable.
   - `METHOD_instance_result.txt` is the output of FRODO in the terminal.
 You can find the execution time, the number of message sent and the size of information sent.

 In order to get some graphs out of all of this, we regroup these information in an Excel file and use a Python script in order to plot the data.
+You can find the graphs in the repository `plots`.